orangci/takina/README.md

 - add another type of modstats command
 - possibly upgrade the help command
 - add time limits to giveaway command and other improvements
+- make rx reload only loaded cogs
+- remove exception when using server specific command outside of the specific server

 ## License
 [Here.](./LICENSE)